Citigroup Inc. (NYSE:C) to Post Q2 2021 Earnings of $2.36 Per Share, Jefferies Financial Group Forecasts

-Citigroup Inc. (NYSE:C) – Equities research analysts at Jefferies Financial Group lifted their Q2 2021 earnings per share estimates for shares of Citigroup in a report released on Friday, April 9th.
-Jefferies Financial Group analyst K. Usdin now anticipates that the company will earn $2.36 per share for the quarter, up from their prior forecast of $2.11.
-Jefferies Financial Group has a “Buy” rating and a $85.00 price target on the stock.
+Citigroup Inc. (NYSE:C) – Equities research analysts at Jefferies Financial Group raised their Q2 2021 earnings per share (EPS) estimates for shares of Citigroup in a research note issued on Friday, April 9th.
+Jefferies Financial Group analyst K. Usdin now expects that the company will post earnings of $2.36 per share for the quarter, up from their prior estimate of $2.11.
+Jefferies Financial Group currently has a “Buy” rating and a $85.00 price target on the stock.
 Jefferies Financial Group also issued estimates for Citigroup’s Q3 2021 earnings at $2.27 EPS and Q4 2021 earnings at $2.18 EPS.

+Several other research firms also recently commented on C. DA Davidson lifted their price objective on Citigroup from $77.00 to $84.00 and gave the stock a “buy” rating in a report on Tuesday, January 19th.
+Daiwa Capital Markets assumed coverage on Citigroup in a report on Wednesday, January 6th.
+They issued a “buy” rating and a $75.00 price objective on the stock.
+Edward Jones downgraded Citigroup from a “buy” rating to a “hold” rating in a report on Monday, March 29th.
+Morgan Stanley lifted their price objective on Citigroup from $81.00 to $89.00 and gave the stock an “overweight” rating in a report on Tuesday.
+Finally, Piper Sandler lifted their price objective on Citigroup from $68.00 to $85.00 and gave the stock an “overweight” rating in a report on Monday, January 11th.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, seventeen have assigned a buy rating and one has assigned a strong buy rating to the company.
+The company currently has an average rating of “Buy” and a consensus target price of $73.54.

-Citigroup (NYSE:C) last posted its earnings results on Thursday, January 14th.
-The company reported $2.08 EPS for the quarter, topping analysts’ consensus estimates of $1.34 by $0.74.
-The company had revenue of $16.50 billion for the quarter, compared to the consensus estimate of $16.71 billion.
+Citigroup (NYSE:C) last issued its quarterly earnings results on Thursday, January 14th.
+The company reported $2.08 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.34 by $0.74.
 Citigroup had a return on equity of 6.63% and a net margin of 13.17%.
-The firm’s revenue for the quarter was down 10.2% on a year-over-year basis.
-During the same period in the previous year, the business earned $1.90 earnings per share.
+The firm had revenue of $16.50 billion during the quarter, compared to analyst estimates of $16.71 billion.
+During the same quarter in the previous year, the company posted $1.90 earnings per share.
+The company’s revenue was down 10.2% compared to the same quarter last year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, May 28th.
-Stockholders of record on Monday, May 3rd will be given a $0.51 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Friday, May 28th.
+Shareholders of record on Monday, May 3rd will be issued a dividend of $0.51 per share.
 The ex-dividend date of this dividend is Friday, April 30th.
-This represents a $2.04 dividend on an annualized basis and a dividend yield of 2.82%.
-Citigroup’s payout ratio is 41.80%.
+This represents a $2.04 dividend on an annualized basis and a dividend yield of 2.83%.
+Citigroup’s dividend payout ratio (DPR) is 41.80%.

-Institutional investors have recently bought and sold shares of the company.
-Mcmillion Capital Management Inc. purchased a new position in Citigroup in the 4th quarter worth $27,000.
-Charter Oak Capital Management LLC purchased a new position in Citigroup in the 4th quarter worth $28,000.
-Johnson Midwest Financial LLC purchased a new position in Citigroup in the 4th quarter worth $29,000.
-Capstone Triton Financial Group LLC purchased a new position in Citigroup in the 4th quarter worth $29,000.
-Finally, Birchcreek Wealth Management LLC purchased a new position in Citigroup in the 4th quarter worth $31,000.
-72.99% of the stock is owned by hedge funds and other institutional investors.

 Citigroup Inc, a diversified financial services holding company, provides various financial products and services to consumers, corporations, governments, and institutions in North America, Latin America, Asia, Europe, the Middle East, and Africa.
 The company operates in two segments, Global Consumer Banking (GCB) and Institutional Clients Group (ICG).